-The consolidated financial statements have been prepared in accordance with UK Adopted - International Accounting Standards post Brexit.
+The consolidated financial statements have been prepared in accordance with UK Adopted - International Accounting Standards.
+They were authorised for issue by the Board on 29/11/2023.

 The Group has consistently applied the accounting policies as set out in note 1.2 to all periods presented in these financial statements.